 Using multiple sources of plant-based protein

-TVP techniques experiment with a variety of plants from soy to peas, sunflower to potato.
-Different sources produce different textures, colors, and tastes matching a range of meat or fish products.
+TVP techniques experiment with a variety of plants from soy protein to peas, sunflower to potato.
+Different sources produce different textures, colors, and tastes and flavors matching a range of meat or fish products.

 Apart from the base plant, your final TVP combination will also be determined by the protein intensity in the mix.
 An isolate base has a high protein content while a meal is considered a low-share type.
 The middle way is a protein concentrate.